ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Using Multicast Endpoints

-When using multicast the Remote Endpoint will indicate the multicast group and destination port number.
+When using multicast, the Remote Endpoint will indicate the multicast group and destination port number.
 The Local Endpoint, if specified, will indicate the local interface address and port.